Primordial black holes through preheating instabilities in $\alpha$-attractor models: Evolution of perturbations

 where $\tilde{v}_{\bm k}=a^{1/2}v_{\bm k}$.
 The functions $A_k$, $q_n$, and $p_n$ depend upon the parameters of the model and the potential has been expanded in powers of $\phi$.
 Using the Floquet theorem, the rescaled MS variable in \eqref{eq:hill} is found to evolve as $\tilde v_{\bm k}\sim\exp{\int\mu_k\dd\tau}$, where $\mu_k$ are the so-called Floquet exponents, which in turn depend on the functions $A_k$, $q_n$ and $p_n$.
 For $\Re(\mu_k)>0$, we have exponential amplification, and thus the mode is said to be unstable.
 This translates into a strong amplification for a particular range of modes.
 To show this, we relate the MS variable with the curvature perturbation $\mathcal R_{\bm k}$ as follows

-whose time-evolution is shown in Fig.~\ref{fig:curvature} for the analytical model of \cite{self-resonance} (dashed green) along with the full numerical solution (continuous black).
-Notably, as $\alpha$ decreases, the curvature perturbation $\mathcal{R}_{\bm k}$ amplifies after the end of inflation, caused by the self-resonance effect.
-Also, more modes get affected by this and as a result, the IB broadens.
+Fig.~\ref{fig:curvature} shows the evaluation of the power spectrum of the curvature perturbations at different times after the end of inflation and for several values of $\alpha$.
+The underlying model is a T-model, and the evaluations are made in steps of 0.1 efolds from the end of inflation $N_{\text{end}}=60$, to 5 efolds after.
+Notably, as $\alpha$ decreases, the curvature perturbation $\mathcal{R}_{\bm k}$ amplifies faster and in a larger amount after the end of inflation, caused by the self-resonance effect.
+Also, as a result of this decrease in $\alpha$, the IB broadens, and more modes fall within and get amplified.

 We numerically and analytically showed in \cite{del-Corral:2023} that during preheating and for the modes inside the IB, both $\mathcal{R}_{\bm k}$ and Bardeen potential $\Phi_{\bm k}$ behave in the same way with amplitudes differing in a numerical factor of order $\mathcal{O}(1)$.
 Using this, one can operate with the perturbed Einstein equations to arrive at the following expression for the density contrast in terms of the curvature perturbation